-- The needs and wishes of the victim should be paramount (along with protecting the child) in any response.
+• The needs and wishes of the victim should be paramount (along with protecting the child) in any response.
 It is important they feel in as much control of the process as is reasonably possible.
 Wherever possible, the victim, if they wish, should be able to continue in their normal routine.
-Overall, the priority should be to make the victim's daily experience as normal as possible, so that the school or college is a safe space for them. - Consider the age and the developmental stage of the victim, the nature of the allegations and the potential risk of further abuse.
-Schools and colleges should beware that, by the very nature of sexual violence and sexual harassment, a power imbalance is likely to have been created between the victim and alleged perpetrator(s). - The victim should never be made to feel they are the problem for making a report or made to feel ashamed for making a report. - Consider the proportionality of the response.
+Overall, the priority should be to make the victim's daily experience as normal as possible, so that the school is a safe space for them.

+- Consider the age and the developmental stage of the victim, the nature of the allegations and the potential risk of further abuse.
+School staff should beware that, by the very nature of sexual violence and sexual harassment, a power imbalance is likely to have been created between the victim and alleged perpetrator(s). - The victim should never be made to feel they are the problem for making a report or made to feel ashamed for making a report. - Consider the proportionality of the response.
 Support should be tailored on a caseby-case basis.
-The support required regarding a one-off incident of sexualised namecalling is likely to be vastly different from that for a report of rape. - Schools should be aware that sexual assault can result in a range of health needs, including physical, mental, and sexual health problems and unwanted pregnancy.
+The support required regarding a one-off incident of sexualised namecalling is likely to be vastly different from that for a report of rape. - School staff should be aware that sexual assault can result in a range of health needs, including physical, mental, and sexual health problems and unwanted pregnancy.
 Children and young people that have a health need arising from sexual assault or abuse can access specialist NHS support from a Sexual Assault Referral Centre - Childline provides free and confidential advice for children and young people. - Internet Watch Foundation works internationally to remove child sexual abuse online images and videos and offers a place for the public to report them anonymously. - Childline / IWF: Remove a nude image shared online Report Remove is a free tool that allows children to report nude or sexual images and videos of themselves that they think might have been shared online, to see if they can be removed from the internet.

 Victims may not talk about the whole picture immediately.
 They may be more comfortable providing information on a piecemeal basis.
 It is essential that dialogue is kept open and encouraged.
-When it is clear that ongoing support will be required, schools and colleges should ask the victim if they would find it helpful to have a designated trusted adult (for example, their form tutor or designated safeguarding lead) to talk to about their needs.
+When it is clear that ongoing support will be required, school staff should ask the victim if they would find it helpful to have a designated trusted adult (for example, their form tutor or Designated Safeguarding Lead) to talk to about their needs.
 The choice of any such adult should be the victim's (as far as reasonably possible).
-Schools and colleges should respect and support this choice.
+School staff should respect and support this choice.

 A victim of sexual violence is likely to be traumatised and, in some cases, may struggle in a normal classroom environment.
-While schools and colleges should avoid any action that would have the effect of isolating the victim, in particular from supportive peer groups, there may be times when the victim finds it difficult to maintain a full-time timetable and may express a wish to withdraw from lessons and activities.
+While school staff should avoid any action that would have the effect of isolating the victim, in particular from supportive peer groups, there may be times when the victim finds it difficult to maintain a full-time timetable and may express a wish to withdraw from lessons and activities.
 This should be because the victim wants to, not because it makes it easier to manage the situation.
-If required, schools and colleges should provide a physical space for victims to withdraw.
+If required, school staff should provide a physical space for victims to withdraw.

-It may be necessary for schools and colleges to maintain arrangements to protect and support the victim for a long time.
-Schools and colleges should be prepared for this and should work with children's social care and other agencies as required.
-It is therefore important that the designated safeguarding lead knows how and where to seek support.
+It may be necessary for the Headteacher or DSL to maintain arrangements to protect and support the victim for a long time.
+They should also be prepared for this and should work with Children's Social Care and other agencies as required.

+It is therefore important that the Designated Safeguarding Lead knows how and where to seek support.